Increasing arc-connectivity by bounded- and fixed-size inversions: Approximation algorithms

 Hence, we only have to prove $|\Xcal''| \leq c_{k,p}$.
 Assume for a contradiction that $|\Xcal''| \geq c_{k,p} + 1$.
-Consider the auxiliary edge-coloured complete graph $K$ whose vertex set is $\Xcal''$, and each edge $\{e,f\}$ is coloured: \begin{itemize}[itemsep=0pt] \item $1$ if $e$ and $f$ are independent in $G'$, \item $2$ if $e$ and $f$ are dependent in $G'$ and intersect, \item $3$ otherwise, that is $e$ and $f$ are dependent in $G'$ and disjoint. \end{itemize} By construction, every set of $\lfloor p/2\rfloor$ edges of $\Xcal''$ contains two dependent edges.
-Therefore, by the choice of $c_{k,p}$, one of the two following cases holds. \begin{description} \item[Case 1:] {\it $\Xcal''$ contains a set $L$ of $4k$ edges that are pairwise interescting and dependent in $G'$.}
+Consider the auxiliary edge-colored complete graph $K$ whose vertex set is $\Xcal''$, and each edge linking two sets $X_1$ and $X_2$ is colored: \begin{itemize}[itemsep=0pt] \item $1$ if $X_1$ and $X_2$ are independent in $G'$, \item $2$ if $X_1$ and $X_2$ are dependent in $G'$ and intersect, \item $3$ otherwise, that is $X_1$ and $X_2$ are dependent in $G'$ and disjoint. \end{itemize} By construction, every set of $\lfloor p/2\rfloor$ edge sets of $\Xcal''$ contains two dependent edges.
+Therefore, by the choice of $c_{k,p}$, one of the two following cases holds. \begin{description} \item[Case 1:] {\it $\Xcal''$ contains a set $L$ of $4k$ edge sets that are pairwise intersecting and dependent in $G'$.}

-Recall that, by minimality of $\Xcal_2$, two intersecting edges of $\Xcal_2$ share exactly one vertex.
-Let $V_L$ be the vertices spanned by $L$.
-Since $4k\geq 4$, and because the edges in $L$ pairwise intersect, there exists a vertex $u$ common to all edges in $L$, and in particular $|V_L|=4k+1$.
-Now, for every pair of distinct edges $\{u,v\},\{u,w\} \in L$, since these edges are dependent in $G'$, the graph $G'[\{u,v,w\}]$ is isomorphic to $K_3$.
+Recall that, by minimality of $\Xcal_2$, two intersecting edge sets of $\Xcal_2$ share exactly one vertex.
+Let $V_L$ be the union of all sets in $L$.
+Since $4k\geq 4$, and because the edge sets in $L$ pairwise intersect, there exists a vertex $u$ contained in all sets in $L$, and in particular $|V_L|=4k+1$.
+Now, for every pair of distinct sets $\{u,v\},\{u,w\} \in L$, since these sets are dependent in $G'$, the graph $G'[\{u,v,w\}]$ is isomorphic to $K_3$.
 It follows that $G'[V_L]$ is isomorphic to $K_{4k+1}$.
 Hence, $D'[V_L]$ has order $4k+1$ and $\binom{4k+1}{2} > 8k^2$ arcs, and it is a subdigraph of a minimally $k$-arc-strong digraph, a contradiction to Theorem~\ref{thm:dalmazzo}.